w5xd/Digi-Rite/README.md

 If you want to build DigiRite from these sources, its prerequisites are:
 <ul>
 <li>Visual Studio 2017.
-The Community Edition was used by this author.
+The Community Edition was used by this author.</li>
 <li>Use VS to build the solution in submodule Digi-XDft/XDft.sln.
 Build all the configurations and platforms that you also want for this DigiRite build.
-That XDft solution, in turn, requires the next item on this list:
+That XDft solution, in turn, requires the next item on this list:</li>
 <li>A build of the git repo at https://github.com/w5xd/Digi-XDwsjt.
   That repo needs various third party components to build (see its <a href='https://github.com/w5xd/Digi-XDwsjt'>git repo</a>), or, alternatively, you can fetch the XDwsjtFT8SDk-&lt;version-number&gt;.7z already built.
-(Again, see that <a href='https://github.com/w5xd/Digi-XDwsjt'>same repo</a>.)
+(Again, see that <a href='https://github.com/w5xd/Digi-XDwsjt'>same repo</a>.)</li>
+  <li>The InstallDigiRite project builds an msi installer, and is optional.
+For it to build you will need the WIX installer at https://wixtoolset.org/releases</li>
 </ul>
 To get all the sources, you must, in addition to git pull of this repo, also pull its submodules: